WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/element_packages/progress_bar.md

 next: data_grid
 ---

-The `<progress>`{:.tag} element can display progress bars and gauges.
+The `<progress>` element can display progress bars and gauges.
 The bar or gauge will be filled according to the provided value.

 You can find the RML documentation for the progress element [here]({{"pages/rml/data_display.html#progress"|relative_url}}).

 ### Interface

-The `Rml::ElementProgress` class (found in `<RmlUi/Core/Elements/ElementProgress.h>`) defines the interface to the progress element.
+The `apui::ElementProgress` class (found in `<APUI/Core/Elements/ElementProgress.h>`) defines the interface to the progress element.

 The progress value and maximum value can be set through the C++ interface.